 Before settling down in any area, it is essential to properly analyze the perks and drawbacks.
+Knowing which neighborhood to settle in is one of the things you need to know before moving to these Florida cities.
 Miami is a beautiful and scenic city in the sunshine state of Florida, with stunning beaches, and plenty of residential areas including apartment complexes, houses, and townhouses, as well as shopping malls, restaurants, bars, and coffee shops.

 By many standards, that all makes for an excellent living location.
 But like any city, there are some areas better suited for certain people to live in than others.
+So, where is the best place to live in Miami?
 Read on to find out which are the best neighborhoods to live in Miami.

 Best areas to live in Miami

 Miami Beach is an ideal location for you if you’re looking to live in a classic urban environment.
-It’s a small neighborhood, and the area is dense with apartment buildings, shopping malls, restaurants, coffee shops, and bars, among other things.
+It may be small, but it is the best neighborhood if you’re looking for an accessible area that is dense with apartment buildings, shopping malls, restaurants, coffee shops, and bars, among other things.

 You can either buy houses and apartments or rent per your preferences.
 If you don’t like to drive, Miami has a public transit system that’s extremely helpful, as well as being very pedestrian and biker friendly.